Player1os/system-configuration/script/linux/tasks/install_and_configure_os.md

 	1. Type in `/usr/bin/numlockx on` under *Manual autostarted applications*.
 	1. Click the **Add** button.
 	1. Close the window.
-1. Open a *File Manager* window:
-	1. On the top of the left panel select the `Directory Tree` option.
-	1. On the top bar click on the *Preferences* button.
-		1. Click on the *General* option in the left menu.
-			1. Set the *View Mode* field in the *Default View* section to `Detailed list view`.
-		1. Click on the *Display* option in the left menu.
-			1. Set the *Show icons of hidden files shadowed* field in the *User Interface* section to `TRUE`.
-		1. Click on the **Close** button in the lower right portion of the window.
-	1. Press the `Ctrl+H` keys.

 # Remove useless folders